 An Instrument Rating course is all about precision flying.
 You will learn to use the instruments and navigation aids, not only to fly in inclement weather, but also to develop a greater degree of precision that is not possible to achieve by visual reference alone.

 The Instrument Rating requires a much greater level of theoretical knowledge and this forms part of the Commercial Ground School and the examinations are included in the set of exams that you will write for the Commercial Pilot Licence.

-When you have met the requirements and the standards required, the Chief Flying Instructor will recommend you for the Instrument Flight Test which will be carried out by a CAA Designated Flight Examiner.
+When you have met the requirements and the standards required, the Chief Flying Instructor will recommend you for the Instrument Flight Test which will be carried out by a SACAA Designated Flight Examiner.